Gregor Robertson (politician): Mayoral campaign and elections

 In February 2008, Robertson announced that he would run for Mayor of Vancouver.
 In June 2008, Robertson secured the Vision Vancouver party's nomination as its mayoral candidate, defeating Raymond Louie and Allan De Genova.
 Robertson soon announced his resignation from the Legislative Assembly effective July 15, 2008.
 His main rival was Peter Ladner of the Non-Partisan Association.

 He was elected by a solid margin in the 2008 municipal election.
 Seven of the ten seats on Vancouver City Council also went to Robertson's Vision Vancouver party.
 "It was a hard-fought campaign," he told supporters gathered at the Fairmont Hotel Vancouver, "but there is far more that unites us than divides us."

 Robertson secured a landslide victory in the 2011 municipal election.
 He defeated Suzanne Anton of NPA by a margin of 18,853 votes, while Vision Vancouver won seven of the ten seats on the Vancouver City Council.

 Robertson was re-elected to a third term in 2014, defeating Kirk LaPointe of NPA.

 In January 2018, Robertson announced that he would not seek re-election in the fall election.
+His mayorship ended on 5 November 2018.